 Dondonya and Dondonya x Torikai have multiple branches across Hong Kong.

 Honey Hacks!
-Sweet deals and pop-ups in Hong Kong: 2023 January edition
+Sweet deals and news in Hong Kong: 2023 January edition

 1. Highland Park Flavourscapes